 - Microsoft OneDrive: Faculty, staff, and students have access to OneDrive via Office 365.
 It provides unlimited, virtual file storage and options for sharing files.
-OneDrive is typically used by individuals for their files.
+Faculty and staff should save all work-related files on OneDrive.

 Departmental Storage: These options are ideal for teams or groups of employees.

 - Departmental (Q) Drive: Faculty, staff, and student employees may be granted access to a shared directory to store files accessible to the group.
-The files on the Q: drive persist, even if one person with access leaves the University.
+ITS is phasing out the Q: drive, which is on end-of-life hardware, in 2023.

 Wired: The UConn wired network will give you the fastest connection and does not require authentication.
 If a network jack in your area does not work or is blocked with a small plug, contact the ITS Technology Support Center to have it activated.

-- UConn-Secure: If you are affiliated with UConn and have a NetID, use this connection while on campus.
+- UCONN-SECURE: If you are affiliated with UConn and have a NetID, use this encrypted connection while on campus.

 - Eduroam: UConn participates in Eduroam, which is a secure access service for a consortium of academic institution.
 You login to this service when you are at another institution with your NetID@uconn.edu and your NetID password.

 You can access university-licensed software at software.uconn.edu.
 Software is available for download, via online sources (UConn AnyWare), and at computer labs.